shubham-kumar26/customer-retention-analytics/README.md

 E-commerce businesses live or die on repeat customers — acquiring a new customer is far more expensive than keeping an existing one.
 This project analyzes ~100,000 real Brazilian e-commerce orders to answer a deceptively simple question: **who comes back, and why?**

 The honest answer this data gives is not what a typical "churn prediction" project expects.
 Rather than force-fitting a subscription-style churn narrative onto the data, this project follows the evidence: it turns out **97% of customers in this marketplace only ever order once**.
 That single finding reshapes the entire analysis — from a "predict who will leave" problem into a "predict who will ever come back, and what makes them different" problem, which is a more honest and arguably more useful question for this kind of business.

+The project doesn't stop at prediction, either — a model's output (a probability, a list of feature importances) isn't useful to a marketing or customer-success team on its own.
+The final layer of this project addresses that: a GenAI-powered interface that turns a raw prediction into a plain-English, actionable recommendation.

 **→ [Explore the live interactive dashboard](https://app.powerbi.com/links/62Xf3089Xr?ctid=bc5b2879-3fac-469a-b8c4-994705bc09d7&pbi_source=linkShare)**